 The study led Microsoft CEO, Satya Nadella, to conclude we live in a world where “the true scarce commodity is increasingly human attention.”

 We’re more distracted than ever, constantly feeling overwhelmed by the torrent of information that floods our eyes and ears each day.
 Arcade Fire’s album, Everything Now, captures the spirit of our distracted age.
 In a surging song that sounds like several playing at once, frontman Win Butler holds up a mirror to the modern world with these words:

 Infinite content / Infinite content / We’re infinitely content / All your money is already spent on it / All your money is already spent / Infinite content

-Butler is warring against the Instagram age, mocking our contentment with endless streaming, infinite music and never-ending social media feeds.
+Butler is warring against the social media age, mocking our contentment with endless streaming, infinite music and never-ending Instagram and TikTok feeds.

 One of Eugene Peterson’s books on following Jesus is titled A Long Obedience in the Same Direction.
 His message is that discipleship to Jesus takes discipline and attention, and he’s right.

 But how do we get people’s attention long enough to disciple them?
-Here are four ways to encourage people toward a long obedience in an Instagram age.
+Here are four ways to encourage people toward a long obedience in a social media age.